dustinpfister/blog_posts/_posts/js-not.md

 layout: post
 categories: js
 id: 546
-updated: 2019-10-14 18:11:18
+updated: 2019-10-15 19:52:24
-version: 1.0
+version: 1.1
 ---

 The javaScript not operator can be used to negate a value and turn the value into a boolean value.
 The operator can come in handy when writing many expressions that might come up when working with conditional statements, and also with feature testing.
-In some code examples I see it being used to trim down the size of a boolean literal expression, and I am sure that there are many other use examples for the js not operator.
+In some code examples I see it being used to trim down the size of a boolean literal expression, and I am sure that there are many other use examples for the [js not](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators) operator.

 <!-- more -->